Azure/azure-powershell/src/ResourceManager/NotificationHubs/Commands.NotificationHubs/help/New-AzNotificationHubsNamespace.md

 ## SYNTAX

 ```
-New-AzureRmNotificationHubsNamespace [-ResourceGroup] <String> [-Namespace] <String> [-Location] <String>
+New-AzNotificationHubsNamespace [-ResourceGroup] <String> [-Namespace] <String> [-Location] <String>
  [[-Tag] <Hashtable>] [[-SkuTier] <String>] [-DefaultProfile <IAzureContextContainer>] [-WhatIf] [-Confirm]
  [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **New-AzureRmNotificationHubsNamespace** cmdlet creates a notification hub namespace.
+The **New-AzNotificationHubsNamespace** cmdlet creates a notification hub namespace.
 Namespaces are logical containers that help you organize and manage your notification hubs.
 You must have at least one notification hub namespace.
 A single namespace can house multiple hubs.
 You can have multiple namespaces to organize your hubs, or to give specific individuals permission to manage a selected subset of your hubs.
 To create a namespace, make sure that you specify a unique name for the namespace; specify the datacenter where the namespace will be located; and, specify the resource group that the namespace will be assigned to.
-After the namespace has been created you can use the New-AzureRmNotificationHubsNamespaceAuthorizationRules cmdlet to assign authorization rules to that namespace.
+After the namespace has been created you can use the New-AzNotificationHubsNamespaceAuthorizationRules cmdlet to assign authorization rules to that namespace.
 Authorization rules are used to manage permissions to the namespace.

 ## EXAMPLES

 ### Example 1: Create a notification hub
 ```
-PS C:\>New-AzureRmNotificationHubsNamespace -ResourceGroup "ContosoNotificationsGroup" -Location "West US" -Namespace "ContosoPartners"
+PS C:\>New-AzNotificationHubsNamespace -ResourceGroup "ContosoNotificationsGroup" -Location "West US" -Namespace "ContosoPartners"
 ```

 This command creates a notification hub named ContosoPartners.